Tak Du for learning more about me.

 Please feel free to look around the website, and ask any questions you may have in either English or Danish.

 If you have discovered my page and wondered what a “Shaman” really looks like, I’m not that model to establish the understanding of Shaman on.
 I am your average guy who happened to receive a spiritual calling to do what I do.
 Since that time until now I have taken a lot of information from my spiritual connections and collected it into written and spoken form.
-So that we’re all on the same page here, I’m not the stereotypical Shaman we find out in nature.
+So that we’re all on the same page here, I’m not the stereotypical Shaman we find out in many other parts of the world.
 I live in an urban city here in Alaska.
 I swear something terrible.
 I have bills.
 I ride motorcycles, and I really enjoy whiskey and self-made mead.
-I have been married for over 32 years to the most forgiving woman in the world who has charmed my life with five wonderful children, who now have charmed my life with three grandchildren (to date, circa 2022).
-My journey from meager beginnings to where I am now has been paved with an extensive list of disastrous decisions, as well as the highest of redemptions.
+I have been married for over 32 years to the most forgiving woman in the world who has charmed my life with five wonderful children, who now have charmed my life with four grandchildren (to date, circa 2023).
+My journey from the meager beginnings to where I am now has been paved with an extensive list of disastrous decisions, as well as the highest of redemptions.
 I have come to know who and what I really am.
 With the gift of hind-sight, I can now see the ancestral influences that have been ingrained in my soul from the very beginning.

 So, while there are those who seem more like a Christian minister, or a mountain-top guru.
 I am not him.
 I am me.